SteveGilham/altcover/README.md

 In particular, while instrumenting .net core assemblies "just works" with this approach, it also supports Mono, as long as suitable `.mdb` (or `.pdb`, in recent versions) symbols are available.
 One major limitation here is that the `.mdb` format only stores the start location in the source of any code sequence point, and not the end; consequently any nicely coloured reports that take that information into account may show a bit strangely.

-**Note** that under Mono on non-Windows platforms the default values of `--debug:full` or `--debug:pdbonly` generate no symbols from F# projects -- and without symbols, such assemblies cannot be instrumented.
-Unlike with C# projects, where the substitution appears to be automatic, to use the necessary `--debug:portable` option involves explicitly hand editing the old-school `.fsproj` file to have `<DebugType>portable</DebugType>`.

 ### Why altcover? -- the back-story of why it was ever a thing

 Back in 2010, the new .net version finally removed the deprecated profiling APIs that the free NCover 1.5.x series relied upon.
 The first version of AltCover was written to both fill a gap in functionality, and to give me an excuse for a ground-up F# project to work on.
 As such, it saw real production use for about a year and a half, until OpenCover reached a point where it could be used for .net4/x64 work (and I could find time to adapt everything downstream that consumed NCover format input).